chanzuckerberg/cellxgene-census/api/python/cellxgene_census/tests/README.md

 ## Pytest Marks

-There are two Pytest marks you can use from the command line:
+There are various Pytest marks you can use from the command line:

 - live_corpus: tests that directly access the `latest` version of the Census.
 Enabled by default.
 - expensive: tests that are expensive (ie., cpu, memory, time).
 Disabled by default - enable with `--expensive`.
 Some of these tests are _very_ expensive, ie., require a very large memory host to succeed.
+- experimental: tests that are for code in the `experimental` package.
+Disabled by default - enable with `--experimental`.
+These tests require installation the optional Python packages installed via pip `pip install -e ./api/python/cellxgene_census/[experimental]`

 By default, only relatively cheap & fast tests are run.
 To enable `expensive` tests:

 > pytest --expensive ...

+To enable `experimental` tests:

+> pytest --experimental ...

 To disable `live_corpus` tests: